 Where column 2 of Part I of the Sixth Schedule provides for a rate of pension (in this section called the reversionary pension) to be at the rate of two-thirds of a pension referred to in that column (in this section called the contributor’s pension), it is taken to also provide that the reversionary pension is to be at the full rate of, instead of two-thirds of, the contributor’s pension for the first 7 fortnightly payments of pension.

-[Section 62A inserted by No. 8 of 1993 s.
+[Section 62A inserted: No. 8 of 1993 s.
 71.]

 [63.
-Deleted by No. 75 of 1973 s.
+Deleted: No. 75 of 1973 s.
 18.]

 64. Pension to orphan on death of contributor or pensioner